 #5 Breathe into a wine bottle as you place the cork in it to preserve the remaining contents longer

 It looks a little kinky, but place the cork halfway over the top of the bottle, exhale into it, and then seal it up the rest of the way.
 What you’re doing is pushing the O2 out of the bottle and replacing it with a higher level of CO2, which doesn’t affect alcohol.
 You can reduce the amount of oxygen in the bottle by up to 25% this way.
 And yes, placing the bottle in the fridge can help preserve it even longer, red wine included.
-Oh, and try not to burp your Chile Verde into the bottle at the same time.
+And speaking of excellent wine hacks, try not to burp your Chile Verde into the bottle at the same time.
 This kinda defeats the purpose.

 My name is John Taylor and I do weekly Wine Podcasts where I provide entertainment pairing life and wine.
 Sign up for the newsletter below to received updates when I publish and enjoy the rest of the article!